 Baylor students are among the best in the United States.
-On the licensure examination of the Texas State Board of Social Work Examiners last year, graduates from the Baylor School of Social Work undergraduate program achieved a 100 percent passing rate and graduates from the M.S.W. program achieved an 88 percent passing rate.
-The passing rates for all schools in Texas are only 69 percent for licensure at both levels.
-The School of Social Work was ranked in the top 100 graduate schools in the 2005 U.S.News & World Report (87th).
+They score significantly above the average on the licensure examination of the Texas State Board of Social Work Examiners.
+The School of Social Work was ranked 60th among the top 100 graduate schools in the recent U.S. News and World Report, a leap of 27 from 87th on a previous ranking.

-• Craft an individualized program with faculty who know you.
+• Develop an individualized program with a dedicated and engaged faculty.